Reaishma/Help-Genie/README.md

 ## License

-This project is available for educational and personal use.
+This project is available for educational and personal use.and licensed under MIT LICENCE

 ## Support

-For questions or issues, please contact the development team.
+For questions or issues, please contact the developer **Reaishma N**
+**email ID vra.9618@gmail.com**

 ---

-**Note**: This application uses CDN-hosted libraries for development.
-For production use, consider hosting these resources locally or using a build process.